happyDomain/help/content/introduction/deploy/docker.en.md

 ### For testing purpose

-You can test happyDomain or use it for your own usage, with the option `HAPPYDOMAIN_NO_AUTH=1`: this will automatically creates a default account, and disable all features related to the user management (signup, login. ...).
+You can test happyDomain or use it for your own usage, with the option `HAPPYDOMAIN_NO_AUTH=1`: this will automatically creates a default account, and disable all features related to the user management (signup, login, ...).

 ```
 docker run -e HAPPYDOMAIN_NO_AUTH=1 -p 8081:8081 happydomain/happydomain